jlapeyre/Symata.jl/README.md

 `=` for `Set`, `:=` for `SetDelayed`, and `^=` for `UpSet`.
 These are also the symbols used for printed output, as well.
 This change is not visible everywhere in the [the test directory](test/), as this would (will) require changes to the testing code.
 However, the tests should all pass.

 Rather than writing the tests as Julia code with the SJulia expressions wrapped in a macro, one can write them directly in SJulia.
-This is done in the directory `sjtest`.
+This is done in [the directory sjtest.](sjtest/) All symbols listed above do appear in these tests.
+These tests will be maintained and extended.

-For many SJulia functions, the SymPy docstring is printed along with the SJulia documentation.

 ### Finding Help and Examples

 This documentation can be printed from within SJulia by entering `?
 SymName` at the `sjulia` prompt.  `Help(Symname)` prints the same documentation.
 This allows you to type `@ex Help(SymName)` from Julia.
+For many SJulia functions, the SymPy docstring is printed along with the SJulia documentation.

 Try `Help()`.
 Type `h"topic"` to search for items containing the string `"topic"`.
 Hit TAB at the command line REPL for a list of all